nexmo-se/vcr-react-express-voice-outbound/README.md

 - **No Automatic LVN Fetching**: LVNs are fetched only when the user explicitly provides subaccount credentials and clicks "Get Subaccount LVNs".
 - **Credential Validation**: Subaccount credentials are validated during API requests, providing immediate feedback for invalid secrets.
 - **All errors** (authentication, invalid credentials, no LVNs, call errors) are shown in the UI.
+- **Response History**: The UI maintains a history of the last 10 API responses with timestamps and operation labels.
+Users can expand the history panel to review previous operations and clear the history if needed.
 - **Outbound calls** can only be made by a subaccount's Vonage Application ID and Private Key.
 - **LVN selection**: The first available LVN is selected by default after fetching.
 - **Application persistence**: The backend stores subaccount application info and private key for reuse using the VCR State Provider.